Skip to main content

 • reflectors and lights are fitted to the bike

-• your child or children wear a cycle helmet
+• your children wear a cycle helmet appropriately

-• your child and children wear appropriate clothing (including some bright and reflective elements especially at night)
+• your children wear appropriate clothing (including some bright and reflective elements especially at night)

 Taking the public bus